 Coarse grind so that the water does not travel through the filters too quickly.

-Medium to fine grind, for richer and stronger brews.
+Medium to fine grind of coffee bean, for richer and stronger brews.

-5 – 7 minutes, while the water filters through.
+5 – 7 minutes brewing time, while the water filters through the ground coffee beans.

-1:30 – 3 minutes.
+1:30 – 3 minutes brewing time.
 The air pressure pushes the water through the grounds quickly.